 Lectins with Antiviral Activity

 We have been involved in studies of several lectins with antiviral activities, some of them used in pre-clinical trials as potential drugs preventing HIV infection.
 We have solved the structure of griffithsin, as free protein and complexed with a number of mono- and disaccharides, explaining the structural basis for its tight binding to branched mannose-rich carbohydrates.
-We have reengineered griffithsin into a monomeric form and determined its structure in complex with branched carbohydrates.
+We have reengineered griffithsin into monomeric and tandemeric forms, the latter with enhanced antiviral activity.
 We have also solved the structure of another lectin, scytovirin, and are investigating its mode of carbohydrate binding.

 Our extramural collaborators include Anna Marie Skalka, Ph.D., Fox Chase Cancer Center; Ben Dunn, Ph.D., University of Florida; John Elder, Ph.D., The Scripps Research Institute; Rickey Yada, Ph.D., University of Guelph, Guelph, Canada; Mariusz Jaskolski, D.Sc., Adam Mickiewicz University, Poznan, Poland; and Tatyana Rotanova, D.Sc., Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry, Moscow, Russia.